ynaroditsky/OmniAssist/README.md

             "value": "Y"
         },
         {
-            "key" "question",
+            "key": "question",
-            "value":"How much do I own?"
+            "value": "How much do I own?"
         }
     ]